 To find out how, they need to look no further than to the very seeds on the ground…

-Blooming Out Of Winter
+Blooming Out Of Winter Seasons

-Taking Jesus as The Great Example, the only way to bloom out this season is to allow the death of winter to have its perfect work within you.
+Taking Jesus as The Great Example, the only way to bloom out of this winter season is to allow the death of winter to have its perfect work within you.
 When Jesus told His disciples that a kernel of wheat is relatively useless (unless it dies, germinates, and produces many more seeds) He was speaking of Himself embracing His destiny to die on the cross.

 And it is the same path that we must walk.
 Like Christ, the journey to the Abundant Life begins when we die to ourselves and let God reshape our dreams and goals to fit His purposes.
 In no other way can the deepest desires of our hearts be fulfilled.
 In the words of Oswald Chambers, if we allow Him to complete this perfect work in us,